virtual-kubelet/azure-aci/README.md

 * Install the [Azure CLI](#install-the-azure-cli).
 * Install the [Kubernetes CLI](#install-the-kubernetes-cli).
 * Install the [Helm CLI](#install-the-helm-cli).
+* Authenticating id (Service Principal or MI) should have contributor access to the resource group you are deploying to in order to fetch cluster details

 You may also use [Azure cloud shell](https://docs.microsoft.com/azure/cloud-shell/overview) which has the above tools already installed.